How Hopebridge Sets up Behavior Analysts for Success in Their New Roles

 During these final days of the first week, BCBAs return to their new centers and are paired with other BCBAs who will serve as their mentors throughout the rest of the onboarding process.
 At this time, they begin job shadowing.
 This shadowing and coaching process continues throughout the next three weeks.
 As with the rest of onboarding, the shadowing is structured, which provides new employees with the opportunity to work with their mentors to practice and receive feedback on specific activities they learned about during the first week.

-All throughout onboarding, participants have routine check-ins and access to office hours with Cate and the training team, which they can use to ask questions and problem-solve.
+All throughout onboarding, participants have routine check-ins and access to office hours with Briana and the training team, which they can use to ask questions and problem-solve.

 “Once onboarding is wrapped up, the learning never ends, but we designed our program so BCBAs can seamlessly transition into their new roles without questions about what will be expected of them during their time in the centers,” said Hopebridge Founder and Chief Clinical Officer Kim Strunk.
 “This not only gives them more comfort in their own roles, but it ensures they are able to continuously provide the best possible care for the children and families we serve.”